mjosaarinen/lwaes_isa/README.md

     [Cache-timing attacks on AES](http://cr.yp.to/antiforgery/cachetiming-20050414.pdf).
     Constant-time implementations of AES are possible in pure software but are exceedingly slow.
-*   The instructions also support key schedule; it is possible to compute the round keys "on the fly" without committing them to RAM.
+*   The instructions also support the key schedule; it is possible to compute the round keys "on the fly" without committing them to RAM.
 This may be helpful in some types of security applications.
 *   Many applications do not actually require the AES inverse function;